-Acceptable Packaging Acceptable Donations General Consumption Non-Acceptable Items (Donation Product and Storage Conditions Guidelines Safety Guidelines or Consumption) Bakery (bread, tortillas) Original food grade packaging Boxed in sanitary boxes, crates or bins Cool, dry, and clean area May be frozen Close and seal open ended breads (baguettes) May be accepted no more than 24 hours past best by/sell by date depending on the condition Past Sell-by-Date Use Discretion - Watch for odor, discoloration or mold • Fresh or day old: up to 1-3 days • Refrigerated: up to 5-12 days • Frozen: up to 3 months Dried-out, hard, stale products Molded products Items in open containers such as open-ended bags Other Bakery (Pastries, Pies, Dinner Rolls, Donuts Croissants, Cookies, etc.) Original food grade packaging Boxed in sanitary boxes, crates or bins Cool, dry, and clean area May be frozen May be accepted no more than 24 hours past best by/sell by date depending on the condition Past Sell-By-Date Use Discretion - Watch for odor, discoloration or mold • Fresh or day old: up to 1-3 days • Refrigerated: up to 5 days • Frozen: up to 2 months • Cookies can last up to 12 months frozen.
-Dried-out, hard, stale products Molded products Items in open containers such as open-ended bags Cream filled pastries (Cream Pies, Ice cream cakes, creamed topped pastries) Original food grade packaging Must be kept at or below 40°F Frozen pastries must be frozen solid, unthawed Fresh cream pastries often do not freeze or thaw well May be accepted on or before best-by/sell by date depending on the condition Past Sell-By-Date Use Discretion - Watch for odor, discoloration or mold • Fresh or day old: up to 1-2 days • Refrigerated: up to 2-3 days • Frozen items must remain frozen (up to 1 month) Product left out of refrigeration Items in open containers Melted: ice-cream cakes are difficult to keep frozen in transportation and must be frozen solid.
-These may be refused if frozen temperature cannot be maintained.
+Product Acceptable Packaging and Storage Conditions Acceptable Donations Guidelines General Consumption Safety Guidelines Non-Acceptable Items (Donation or Consumption) Bakery (Bread, tortillas) Original food grade packaging Boxed in sanitary boxes, crates or bins Cool, dry, and clean area.
+May be frozen Close and seal open ended breads (baguettes) May be accepted no more than 24 hours past best- by/sell by date depending on the condition.
+Past Sell-By-Date Use Discretion - Watch for odor, discoloration or mold Fresh or day old - up to 1-3 days Refrigerated - up to 5-12 days Frozen - Up to 3 months Dried-out, hard, stale products.
+Molded products.
+Items in open containers such as open-ended bags Other Bakery (Pastries, Pies, Dinner Rolls, Donuts Croissants, Cookies, etc.) Original food grade packaging Boxed in sanitary boxes, crates or bins Cool, dry, and clean area.
+May be frozen May be accepted no more than 24 hours past best- by/sell by date depending on the condition.
+Past Sell-By-Date Use Discretion - Watch for odor, discoloration or mold Fresh or day old - up to 1-3 days Refrigerated - up to 5 days Frozen - Up to 2 months Cookies can last up to 12 months frozen.
+Dried-out, hard, stale products.
+Molded products.
+Items in open containers such as open-ended bags Cream filled pastries (Cream Pies, Ice cream cakes, creamed topped pastries) Original food grade packaging Must be kept at or below 40°F Frozen pastries must be frozen solid, unthawed.
+Fresh cream pastries often do not freeze or thaw well.
+May be accepted on or before best-by/sell by date depending on the condition.
+Past Sell-By-Date Use Discretion - Watch for odor, discoloration or mold Fresh or day old - up to 1-2 days Refrigerated - up to 2-3 days Frozen items must remain frozen. - up to 1 month.
+Product left out of refrigeration Items in open containers Melted: (ice-cream cakes is difficult to keep frozen in transportation.
+Must be frozen solid.
+May be refused if frozen temperature cannot be maintained)

-Shelf-Stable Dry, Canned, and Bottled Foods
+Shelf-Stable Dry, Canned and Bottled Foods